The space of discrete Morse functions: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Max Planck Institute for Mathematics for the great scientific environment in which this project was conducted.
-Moreover, the author would like to thank Florian Kranhold and Paul M\"ucksch for helpful discussions about the project.
-Most notably the author thanks his advisor, Viktoriya Ozornova, for her advice, many helpful discussions, and detailed feedback at multiple occasions.
+The author would like to thank Max Planck Institute for Mathematics for the great scientific environment in which this project was started and the majority of the work was conducted.
+The author would also like to thank the Dioscuri Centre in TDA, located at the Mathematical Institute of the Polish Academy of Science, where the finishing touches were added.
+Moreover, the author would like to thank Andrea Bianchi, Florian Kranhold and Paul M\"ucksch for helpful discussions about the project.
+Most notably the author thanks his PhD advisor, Viktoriya Ozornova, for her advice, the many helpful discussions, and the detailed feedback at multiple occasions.
+Furthermore, the author thanks Clemens Bannwart for fruitful discussions on the topics of cell equivalences and gradient fields.

-\section{Hyperplane arrangements and their associated spaces}
+\section{Hyperplane Arrangements and Their Associated Spaces}